 A very unpleasant boy I could be, indeed.

 This futuristic tale of a wandering space family resonated with me.
 Well that and … er, I had a crush on the blonde space girl, Judy.
 Nevertheless, the Robinsons were always trying to find their way to a particular habitable planet that orbited our nearest star.
 They sought a new life and, consequently, pinned all of their hopes on a faraway twinkling light.
 But they could never manage to reach their destination.
-Instead, they essentially “spun their wheels” and bounced haplessly from wrong planet to wrong planet—”lost,” as the series title suggests.
+Instead, they essentially “spun their astral wheels” and bounced haplessly from wrong planet to wrong planet—”lost,” as the series title suggests.

 I have written about those times—intermingled with the fascinating history of the early 1960s—in my book, Easy Hearts.
-It was a daunting project for little old me, though a very satisfying one.
+It was a daunting project for me, though a very satisfying one.
 And when the book was initially released a year and a half ago, it did fairly well.
 But in recent months its sales have lagged.
 So (not being averse to cheap gimmicks and unsavory stunts) I have made the decision to give the book a re-boot—namely, a new title and a slightly modified cover.

 I am not the first author to have done a title swap.
 I checked.
 It seems that one of the original titles for Gone With The Wind was Pansy.
 Really.
 Pansy.
 And Hemingway’s classic, The Sun Also Rises, was first penned as Fiesta.
 George Orwell reconsidered his title The Last Man in Europe and came up with the more succinct (and catchy) 1984.
 And I once watched an episode of Seinfeld where Elaine claimed that the great War and Peace author, Leo Tolstoy, had capitulated from his desired title, War, What Is It Good For?—though I think that one might be pure TV fiction.